chukfinley/stk-server/README.md

 # stk-server
-Guid how to isntall stk Server
+Guid how to install stk Server